-The European Police Office (Europol) is the EU’s law enforcement agency, whose remit is to help make Europe safer by assisting law enforcement authorities in EU member countries.
+The European Union Agency for Law Enforcement Cooperation (Europol) is the EU’s law enforcement agency, whose remit is to help make Europe safer by assisting law enforcement authorities in EU member countries.

 Benefiting from its central position in the European security architecture, Europol offers a unique range of services:

 Europol employs some 100 criminal analysts who are among the best-trained in Europe.
 This gives it one of the largest concentrations of analytical capability in the EU.
 Analysts use state-of-the-art tools to support national agencies' investigations on a daily basis.